-It turns out that more Irish people smoke now than did back pre-smoking ban in 2004.
+It turns out that more Irish people smoke now than did back before the smoking ban was introduced in 2004.
 Unbelievably, it seems we’re incapable of kicking the habit.
 Can we blame the stresses of our economic climate?
 I think not.
 This one is also a no-brainer.
 We need to quit now.

 5. Enjoy life more

 If this is in your resolutions I sincerely hope you succeed.
-Considering the stress we all seem to have mounting up in our day-to-day lives, this resolution should be one that we all aim to keep.
+Considering the stress that seems to be mounting up in our day-to-day lives, this resolution should be one that we all aim to keep.
 Get outside and go for a walk, take to the hills, grab a movie or just go for a drink with one of your nearest and dearest.